yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 Some models of the Asus WL-500g use an ohci controller - so you need to load the usb-ohci module, not uhci.

 NOTE:
-The WhiteRussian-RC2 release of OpenWRT loads modules in the /etc/modules.d directory (although the /etc/modules file is still also used)
+Since the WhiteRussian-RC2 release of OpenWRT modules listed in the /etc/modules.d directory are loaded automatically (although the /etc/modules file is still also used).
+Thus you probably do not need to explicitly state the modules to load in /etc/modules.